 31 Oct – Decommissioned, placed in reserve at the Puget Sound Navy Yard.

-1958 – Fall River came close to having a second career as a Guided Missile Cruiser (CG).
-However the Columbia (CA-74), scheduled for decommissioning in fiscal 1959, was substituted for the Fall River because it was less expensive to convert a decommissioning ship than to bring a mothballed ship out of reserve.
+The Fall River comes close to having a second career as a Guided Missile Cruiser (CG).
+However the Columbia (CA-74), scheduled for decommissioning in fiscal 1959, was substituted for the Fall River because it is less expensive to convert a decommissioning ship than to bring a mothballed ship out of reserve.

-19 Feb 1971 – Struck from the Naval Register.
-Although the Fall River was positioned 10 miles or more from the target ships and the Able and Baker atomic blasts at Operation Crossroads, she took on so much radiation and was still so “hot,” it was decided to send her to the shipwrecker’s yard.
+19 Feb – The Fall River is struck from the Naval Register.
+Although the Fall River was positioned 10 miles or more from the target ships and the Able and Baker atomic blasts at Operation Crossroads, she took on so much radiation and was still so “hot,” it is decided to send her to the shipwrecker’s yard.

-28 Aug 1972 – Sold for scrap to Zidell Explorations Corp., Portland, Oregon.
+28 Aug – The Fall River is sold for scrap to Zidell Explorations Corp., Portland, Oregon.
 However, 200 tons of Armor Plate are put to use at the Fermi National Accelerator Laboratory, Batavia, Illinois.

 In her short life, the USS Fall River (CA-131) participated in one of the most important events of the twentieth century – the dawning of the nuclear age

-From Operation Crossroads, Lest We Forget!
-An Eyewitness Account by William L. McGee
+Timeline from Operation Crossroads, Lest We Forget!
+An Eyewitness Account, Bikini Atomic Bomb Tests 1946 by William L. McGee with Sandra V. McGee.

 Sources: USS Fall River (CA-131) “Command History”; Dictionary of American Naval Fighting Ships, Vol. II.